Binding energy of compact stars and their non-radial oscillations: Summary and future directions

 Another important remark is that the predictions of hybrid EOSs were found to deviate from the proposed fitted formulas, with the differences increasing for higher energy density jump values.
 Notably, in the case of $f$ modes, deviations close to $30\%$ were reported.
 As a consequence, the empirical formulas derived in the present work may potentially allow us to probe the nature of compact star cores.
 More precisely, significant deviations (of future precise astronomical measurements) from the predictions of such empirical relations could potentially be attributed to the existence of exotic degrees of freedom in the stellar interior.

-Finally, it is crucial to clarify that this study is only a first step towards postulating an empirical relation between the binding energy and the frequencies of non radial oscillations.
-While the Cowling approximation allows us to probe the potential existence of such a nearly universal connection, it is important to perform the present computations in full General Relativity in order to avoid any errors related to the neglect of metric perturbations.
-Another interesting research avenue will be to consider the possible effects of finite temperature on the selected models.
+Finally, it is crucial to clarify that this study is only a first step towards postulating an empirical relation between the binding energy and the frequencies of non-radial oscillations.
+While the Cowling approximation allows us to probe the potential existence of such a nearly universal connection, it is also important to perform the present computations {without employing the aforementioned simplification in order to avoid any errors related to the neglect of metric perturbations.
+Furthermore, for the hybrid models we restricted to a low transition density value close to $2n_0$.
+It would be potentially fruitful to also vary this parameter and assess its impact on the derived deviations from the empirical relation (for a recent study investigating the role of the transition density in light of recent data the reader is referred to ref.~\cite{Li-2023n})}.
+Another interesting research avenue would be to consider the possible effects of finite temperature on the selected models.
 In any case, the present results may provide a framework for further probing of compact star physics in the era of multimessenger astronomy.